We love the ketogenic diet, but it isn’t magic.

 Associations with diabetes and obesity are a problem, but the keto diet almost entirely removes sugars.

-This is the main category that common carbs fall into: bread, pasta, rice.
+This is the main category that common carbs fall into bread, pasta and rice.

 This is where most of the carbs should come from in a normal diet – and should represent the main source of NET (or digestible) carbs on a ketogenic diet.